-With a Control4 system, you can create your own set of "digital instructions" for the system to follow, triggered by a myriad of possible events.
-There's no need to contact your Control4 Dealer to create these basic automations- Just log in to your customer.control4.com account, and you can access settings for your entire system.
+With the 4Sight service enabled, you can create your own set of "digital instructions" for the Control4 system to follow, triggered by a myriad of possible events.
+There's no need to contact your Control4 Dealer to create these basic automations-Just log in to your customer.control4.com account, and you can access settings for your entire system.